apache/nuttx/configs/sama5d3x-ek/README.txt

         If the CPU speed changes, then so must the NOR and SDRAM initialization!

+    7. The Embest or Ronetix CPU module includes an Atmel AT25DF321A, 32-megabit, 2.7-volt SPI serial flash.
+Support for that serial FLASH can be enabled by modifying the NuttX configuration as
+       follows:

+       System Type -> SAMA5 Peripheral Support
+         CONFIG_SAMA5_SPI0=y                   : Enable SPI0

+       Device Drivers -> Memory Technology Device (MTD) Support CONFIG_SPI=y                          : Enable SPI support
+         CONFIG_SPI_EXCHANGE=y                 : Support the exchange method

+       Device Drivers -> SPI Driver Support
+         CONFIG_MTD=y                          : Enable MTD support
+         CONFIG_MTD_AT25=y                     : Enable the AT25 driver
+         CONFIG_AT25_SPIMODE=0                 : Use SPI mode 0
+         CONFIG_AT25_SPIFREQUENCY=20000000     : Use SPI frequency 20MHz

       2013-7-31:  I have been unable to execute this configuration from NOR FLASH by closing the BMS jumper (J9).
 As far as I can tell, this